adey/bangali/README.md

 <p>If there is one principle that these apps are built on, it is - that your home automation should work in the background in a repeatable and predictable manner without requiring repeated human intervention.
 In short, your automation should work for you and not the other way around. <i>But even more importantly perhaps, this app gets you the kind of WAF for your home automation that you have always dreamed about.</i> 🙂</p>

-<p><i>You can continue reading here for the summarized version or read the more detailed and always the latest version on Github which also describes the individual settings:</i></p>
-<p><a href="https://github.com/adey/bangali/blob/master/README.md">Rooms Manager and Rooms Occupancy readme on Github</a></p>

 <p>Additionally, these room occupancy devices also have attributes, capabilities and commands which are useable in webCoRE or other smartapps like Smart Lighting in ST or Rule Machine in Hubitat.
 There is a range of other automations that webCoRE makes possible that could not otherwise be done without writing a custom smartapp for it.
 I use webCoRE for that and am I big fan of Adrian.
 So checkout webCoRE as well if you don't already use it.</p>

 <h4>How does this app work?</h4>